96boards/documentation/ConsumerEdition/HiKey/Contents/Installation/README.md

 ## Installation

-Choose and install an operating system on your HiKey
+Choose and install an operating system on your HiKey.
+In order to succesfully run your desired operating system, you will need to first choose your method of installation

+**SD Card Method or Fastboot Method**

 ## SD Card Method